Landscape Graphics Breakdown: What Kind of Plan is Right for the Project and Budget?

 2D Drawings & Concept Plans

 The next tier of landscape graphics includes the most practical and functional visual documents created by landscape designers.
 2D drawings such as site analyses, planting plans, lighting plans, and concept plans are used to inform the project's planting and construction.
 They are presented as physical or digital plan views and cross section drawings.
 A plan view depicts the proposed project from above, while a cross section is a detailed profile-view illustration of a featured area within the landscape.
 These plans act like a map of the outdoor space, complete with labels and symbols for the existing and proposed plant and landscape solutions.
 They indicate the areas designated for gardening, planting, seating, recreation, outdoor cooking, and outdoor dining.
 They show existing structures and features that impact the landscape, including the home, shade elements, exterior buildings, outdoor lighting, property lines, and utility lines.
 Concept plans also convey some of the colors, textures, shading, and lighting of the landscape.
 Designers offer concept packets to fit landscape budgets of all sizes.
-Plans vary in detail from simple plant concepts to multiple-document packets and master plans with detailed construction documents.
-The scale and scope of the project, as well as any complexities the landscape may present, influences the documents needed.
+Plans vary in detail from simple plant concepts to more extensive master plans.
+The scale and scope of the project, as well as any complexities the landscape may present, influences the type of plan needed.
 Many designers offer clients a free consultation to assess landscape needs and provide a projection of the design cost.

 Image Credit: Property of ND Design Services Inc.